Validooo/RegionalApp-AndroidStudio/README.md

 11- favourite stores list
 <br />
 <br />
+<h5> In the"tests" pdf you will find a better visualization of the features and observe how the application functions. </h5>

 <br />
 To run the app you need to install android studio and java on your PC